donalharrison/no1_system/docs/characters/character creation.md

 **6:** 2 - 2 - 1 - 1 - 1

+### Choose Starting Skills
+Your character gains one (1) Skill Rank in a number of Skills of your choice equal to your rating in the associated Trait.

 ### Choose Your Primary Defense
 **Reflexes:** Dangerous + Deft + Savvy

 **Nerve:** Savvy + Steady + Uncanny

 **Vigor:** Dangerous + Steady + Uncanny

 ## Training